 BUILDING A MORE ROBUST AND DIVERSE EARLY STAGE DATA SCIENCE PATHWAY

-Education Development Center (EDC), in partnership with the Massachusetts Life Science Center (MLSC) and the Massachusetts Biotechnology Education Foundation (MassBioEd), is convening a free, four-part online panel series focused on growing and diversifying the state’s Data Science workforce.
+Earlier this year, Education Development Center (EDC), in partnership with the Massachusetts Life Science Center (MLSC) and the Massachusetts Biotechnology Education Foundation (MassBioEd), convened a four-part online panel series focused on growing and diversifying the state’s Data Science workforce.

-This series will inform the design of a systemic, sustainable, scalable strategic plan to extend and expand the early-stage Data Science pathway.
+This series was designed to inform the design of a systemic, sustainable, scalable strategic plan to extend and expand the early-stage Data Science pathway.
 Our goal is to reach more diverse students in high school and community college, and support their pursuit of Data Science careers.

 In 2018, Mass. employers posted over 23,000 jobs in data science across all sectors, doubling the number of postings in 2014.